 Machines exist 24 hours of every day they are on the company register.
 During this time, they may be in a number of states.
 Some of these states are listed below:

-- In breakdown maintenance after having suffered a failure and being repaired or running at a
+In breakdown maintenance after having suffered a failure and being repaired or running at a reduced rate.

 Many companies track these states and establish a figure that compares production time to total time.
 This figure, when de-rated with quality and throughput losses is often called Asset Utilisation or Total Effective Equipment Productivity.